-Concentratio Repeatability Mean
+Concentration Repeatability Repeatability

-n range (mg/kg) CV A % CV L % recovery range (%)
+range (mg/kg) RSD A % $RSD_L\%$ range (%)

-≤ 0.001 35 36 50 - 120

-0.001 - 0.01 30 32 60 - 120
+0.001 - 0.01 30 32 70 - 110

-0.01 - 0.1 20 22 70 - 120
+>0.01 - 0.1 20 22 70 - 110

-0.1 - 1 15 18 70 - 110
+>0.1 - 1 15 18 70 - 110

 >1 10 14 70 - 110

-Table 2Criteria for quantitative me
+Table 2.Criteria for quantitative methods

-CV4%: coefficient of variation of analysis, excluding any contribution due to sample heterogeneity..
+RSD_A%:relative standard deviation of analysis, excluding any contribution due to sample heterogeneity.

-CV_L %: coefficient of variation of the laboratory result, including 10% sub-sampling heterogeneity.
+RSD_L %: relative standard deviation of the laboratory result, including 10% subsampling heterogeneity.

-Acceptability of analytical methods
+Acceptability of analytical methods - method validation

-58 The analytical method should be demonstrated at validation as being capable of providing mean recovery within the range given in Table 2, for all compounds sought by the method and at appropriate levels (see paragraphs 55-57).
+60. The analytical method should be demonstrated at validation as being capable of providing mean recovery within the range given in Table 2, for all compounds sought by the method and at appropriate levels (see paragraphs 56-58).
+The mean recovery at each spiking (fortification) level and for each representative commodity should be in the range 70-110% (in certain justified cases recoveries outside this range will be accepted).
 Where the method does not permit this, and there is no satisfactory alternative, the relatively poor mean recovery must be considered before taking enforcement action.
-Where the residue definition incorporates two or more analytes, the method should be validated for all analytes included in the residue definition.
+Exceptionally, where recovery is low but consistent (i.e. demonstrating good precision) and the basis for this is well established (e.g. due to pesticide distribution in partition), a mean recovery below 70% may be acceptable.
+However, a more accurate method should be used, if practicable.